magespecialist/mage-chrome-toolbar/README.md

 ### PhpStorm Integration
 Magento Chrome Toolbar can be integrated with **PhpStorm** to directly open the template file you wish to edit.

-> You need to install **Remote Call Plugin** in PhpStorm and enable the feature from Magento Backend.
+> You need to install **Remote Call Plugin** in PhpStorm, then enable the feature from Magento Backend.

 [1]: https://chrome.google.com/webstore/detail/magespecialist-devtools-f/odbnbnenehdodpnebgldhhmicbnlmapj?authuser=3